 32-1053.
 Denial, revocation or suspension of license

-A. The superintendent may deny a license to a person or suspend or revoke a license pursuant to title 41, chapter 6, article 10 if the superintendent finds that an applicant or licensee:
+A. The deputy director may deny a license to a person or suspend or revoke a license pursuant to title 41, chapter 6, article 10 if the deputy director finds that an applicant or licensee:

 1. Is insolvent as defined in section 47-1201.